 The basic rules of Spanish grammar are related to the gender of nouns, adjectives, and noun-adjacent words, in addition to how verbs are conjugated and how sentences are formed.
 Here are eight basic rules of Spanish grammar.

-All nouns have a grammatical gender.
-In Spanish there are two genders: masculine (el libro ("the book")) and feminine (la casa ("the house")) The gender of nouns can be identified by the noun’s ending or the gender of the article.
+In Spanish, all have a grammatical gender: masculine or feminine.
+The gender of nouns can be identified by the noun’s ending or the gender of the .

 Llevaba un vestido largo y azul.